-I have a confession to make: the first time I tried white asparagus (Spargel), I thought tasted horrible.
-Not because it was undercooked or overcooked or because I’d had the misfortune to bite off a bitter bit, but simply because I was expecting it to taste like green asparagus.
-Well, white asparagus doesn’t taste like green asparagus, not at all – it’s softer, with a much subtler flavour – and if you also expect it to taste like the green stuff when you try it for the first time, you probably won’t like it either.
-So, now as a seasoned Spargel eater (and unashamed Spargel lover), my first tip for enjoying Germany’s king of vegetables is to consider it as a different vegetable altogether.
-My second tip?
-Drench it in melted butter.
+The first time I tried white asparagus, I thought tasted awful.
+Not because it was undercooked or overcooked or because I’d had the misfortune to bite off a piece still attached to its bitter peel, but simply because I was expecting it to taste like green asparagus.
+Well, white asparagus doesn’t taste anything like green asparagus, not at all, it’s softer and has a much subtler, earthier flavour, and if you also expect it to taste like the green stuff when you try it for the first time, you probably won’t like it either.
+So now, as a seasoned white asparagus eater, my best advice for enjoying Germany’s white gold is to consider it as a different vegetable altogether.

-Though white asparagus is mostly served very simply, just with boiled potatoes or pancakes and a generous helping of melted butter, my favourite Spargel dish involves a slathering of Hollandaise and some slices of cooked ham.
-Hollandaise sauce has a reputation for being tricky to make but you shouldn’t be nervous about giving it a go: as long as you keep the heat low, stir it very, very slowly and don’t take your eye off it for a second (no pressure) you should end up with a lusciously smooth, rich and creamy sauce.
+In Germany, subject to slight regional variations, white asparagus is traditionally served very simply, accompanied with boiled potatoes or pancakes, some ham and a generous helping of melted butter or Hollandaise sauce.
+The last of these has a reputation for being tricky to make but you shouldn’t be nervous about giving it a go: as long as you keep the heat low, stir it very, very slowly and don’t take your eye off it for a second (no pressure) you should end up with a lusciously smooth, rich, creamy sauce.
 If it splits, stir in a bit more egg yolk and it should come back together without any trouble.
-On which note, when separating the eggs, don’t waste the whites!
-Put them in the fridge or freeze them and then make yourself a treat.
-Meringues, macarons, chocolate mousse; there are all sorts of delicious ways you can use them up.
+On which note, when separating the eggs, don’t waste the whites; put them into a tupperware and straight into the fridge or freezer and save them for meringues, macarons or chocolate mousse – there are all sorts of delicious ways you can use them up.

 1 tbsp butter